xmos/vocalfusion-avs-setup/README.md

    - **TOTAL: 1h59m28s**

 5. As a final step, the script will open http://localhost:3000 in a browser on the Raspberry Pi.
 Enter your Amazon Developer credentials and close the browser window when prompted.
 (You won't have to do this if you already have a valid configuration file.)
+If you see a `400 Bad Request - HTTP` error it may be necessary to add http:// URLs to your device origins and return fields.
+To do this, go to your amazon developer AVS home page (https://developer.amazon.com/avs/home.html) and from `My products` select `manage` and then `security profile`.
+Now add http://localhost:3000 to the `Allowed origins` and http://localhost:3000/authresponse to the `Allowed return URLs`.
+Now refresh the browser window with the original error.

-If you want to add your own configuration file later, paste it into: `~/BUILD/Integration/`
+If you want to add your own credentials configuration file later, paste it into: `~/BUILD/Integration/`

 6. Enter `sudo reboot` to reboot the Raspberry Pi and complete the audio setup.